Calcium in food is most absorbed. The richest fruits and vegetables in calcium

 • elderly age;

-• prolonged immobilization of the body.
+• long-term immobilization of the body.

 Symptoms indicating hypercalcemia are:

-Plant-based sources of calcium
+Plant sources of calcium

 Product mg per 100 g